-Table 5.1: Examples of programmes and projects that have increased WASH climate resilience27
+Table 5.1: Examples of programmes and projects that have increased WASH climate resilience 25 Table 0.1.
+Examples of programmes and projecto that have increaced which connate recimence

 Location Project Funded by Description Bangladesh Creating Fresh Drinking Water in Brackish Aquifers UNICEF and UKAid This project was proposed as a cost effective and climate/disaster resilient option.
 It investigated the use of Managed Aquifer Recharge schemes in rural communities in coastal areas to improve access to drinking water and mitigate saline intrusion and cyclonic inundation.
 The project has increased access to safe water.
-Ethiopia Climate risk screening for rural water supply Various.
-Projects led by ODI Work to increase the resilience of rural water supplies to climate variability and change, with a focus on low-end technologies.
-Produced field guidance for local government staff which is being integrated in a new WSP approach.
+Ethiopia Climate risk screening for rural water supply Various, Projects led by ODI and UNICEF (as a partner) Work to increase the resilience of rural water supplies to climate variability at change, with a focus on simple and affordable technologies.
+Produced field guidance for local government staff which is being integrated in a new WSP approach using remote sensing to locate "hard to find" sources of fresh water in water scarce regions.
 Swaziland Building resilience GWP The project aimed to build the resilience of a community affected by water challenges and recurrent droughts.
 Various capacity building activities were carried out, including training in conflict resolution, dam maintenance, and sanitation and hygiene.

-$^{^{\}rm 27}$ Calow et al. (Forthcoming, 2015); UNFCCC (2011); UNICEF (2014c)
+25 Calow et al. (Forthcoming, 2015); UNFCCC (2011); UNICEF (2014c)